By Kayla Matthews

 Ruff clarifies that illnesses can also help people feel gratitude for good health.
 Most everyone has been through short periods of feeling under the weather and felt especially thankful after returning to normal.
 Some individuals even frame well-being by comparing it with their illness.
 After recovering from an upper respiratory infection, a person might wake up from the first night in a while of sleeping soundly and remark that they almost forgot what it was like to slumber without being interrupted by a bout of hacking coughs.
 Ruff also points out that even though such events feel unexpected to the people who experience them, there are typically a variety of factors—such as age, lifestyle choices, and family history—that can lead to a person’s diagnosis.

 Even making all the right choices for health does not guarantee a long, illness-free life, however.
 One of Ruff’s points near the end of the book is that a person only gets one life, and they need to make it count.

 People often think of medical imaging as a way to learn what’s going on in the body, and it does serve that purpose.
 However, as Ruff demonstrates, the results can have a more profound impact.
 Medical professionals will undoubtedly recognize familiar scenes within its pages, but Ruff’s writing is accessible to readers from any background.

-Looking Within is presently available for purchase; more information is available on Amazon.— Kayla Matthews is a health care journalist and MedTech writer.
+Looking Within is presently available for purchase; more information is available on Amazon.— Kayla Matthews is a health care journalist and MedTech writer at Writer Zone.
 Her work has been featured in Medical Economics, Healthcare Innovation, HIT Consultant, and Health IT Outcomes.
 More information is available at her personal tech blog, ProductivityBytes.com.